-It may sound like very theoretical concept at first, but you will get surprised by a number of real-life examples of these constants.
-We use them so often that we don’t realize that they are, mathematically speaking, constants of proportionality.
+It may sound like a very theoretical concept at first, but you will be surprised by the number of real-life applications of these constants.
+We use them so often that we don't realize that they are, mathematically speaking, constants of proportionality.
 Speed (or velocity) could be one of the most well-known examples.
 It is the ratio between distance and time.
 We can write it like this:

 Where is the velocity, is the distance, and stands for time.

 Now, we will talk about an example of the constant of proportionality of two inversely proportional variables.
-Let’s stay in the theme of traveling.
+Let's stick with the theme of traveling.
 This time, let's have a look at the formula for the distance:

 This equation seems to be more similar to the formula of the constant of proportionality of two inversely proportional variables, doesn't it?
 If the distance (constant) stays the same, then the change of velocity or time will cause the change of the other variable.
 As we are talking about an inversely proportional relationship, then an increase in velocity leads to a reduction of travel time.
 We observe this process in real life.
 A car traveling with higher speed will reach its destination in a shorter period.
 In turn, if we want to prolong the travel time (e.g., to admire the countryside, or to save on gas), then the velocity will have to decrease.
 The constant ratio has to be preserved.
 In the last paragraphs of this text you will find some other real-life proportion examples and instructions on how to solve them.